 Those with a tarnished credit history or no previous experience of borrowing are faced with a classic Catch 22 situation: you need access to credit in order to build or repair your credit rating, but because of your past credit experience lenders are unwilling to lend to you.

 There are a number of products on the market that are suitable for those who find it difficult to get credit, one such example is prepaid cards.
-Read our article What are prepaid cards? to find out more about how they work.

 The main advantage of prepaid cards for those with a poor credit rating is that unlike traditional credit cards or debit cards linked to a current account, a chequered credit history should not prevent you from getting one.
 This is because you can only spend as much as you load onto the card so you are not being given any form of credit facility.
 So you have a means of making card purchases online or in person and withdraw cash from an ATM even if you don't have, or can't get a credit or debit card.